michaelavila/orc/README.md

 Orc can execute both dependent and independent sequences.
 A sequence is dependent when it requires another sequence to complete before it completes.
-Dependent sequences are called next to eachother kinda like this:
+Dependent sequences are called inside of other sequences kinda like this:

 ```coffeescript
 orc.sequence ->